jangreen/rat/evaluation/kater_translated/kat/README.md

 The memory model files were taken from Kater and adapted to RAT's syntax.

-We made a non-trivial change to 3 of the 4 Power models where we replaced
+We made a non-trivial change to three of the four Power models:

     eco*;po?;eco* --> eco;po?;eco*